 Cross-selling is where a customer is offered a product or service that compliments their initial purchase or purchases.
-On retail websites, you’ll often see cross-sells products labelled ‘recommended for you’ or ‘you might also like.’
+On retail websites such as Amazon, you’ll often see cross-sells products labelled ‘recommended for you’ or ‘you might also like.’
 And it works similarly for airport websites.
 For example, when a customer books a flight with your airport, you might suggest that they also book parking with you to ease their stress before departure.
 Or maybe even a hotel room, so they can rest the night before.

 With cross-selling, the products or services don’t necessarily need to be directly related to the first product purchased by the customer.
 You’re offering an additional product or service, not an upgrade.
 It’s like when a fast-food restaurant employee asks, ‘would you like fries with that?’
 Cross-sells are a helpful suggestion that increases revenue and strengthens the brand-customer relationship by offering products or services of genuine use or interest to a particular person.

 While upselling and cross-selling are two separate techniques, airports can use them in tandem to maximise profits and offer customers the best experience possible.
 Below we’ve outlined how to make upselling and cross-selling work for your airport.
 Plus, the many ways you can integrate these techniques into your customer lifecycle.